adam-versed/agentic-ide-toolbox/coding-tasks/tdd-unit-test-debugger.md

 - RUN a [GLOBAL_TEST_COMMAND] = use TEST_COMMAND over BUILD_COMMAND if present
 - ANALYSE and select active issue from the failures - PRIORITIZE 'Critical' first, then 'High', 'Medium', and 'Low' priority
 - SUMMARIZE selected issue description and required resolution criteria
+- **MANDATORY CHECKPOINT: Ask the user if the summary is correct and if you can continue**

 ON_ISSUE_ACTIVE: |

 - UPDATE active issue:
   - Create a [LOCALISED_TEST_COMMAND] that only runs the test producing the active issue
 - VERIFY debugging approach:
-  - CHECK for existence of a `technical-approach.md` document and review it if found
-  - CHECK existing codebase to understand current state and context of the issue
+  - CHECK existing codebase to understand current state and context of the issue in lieu of the [TECHNICAL_APPROACH]
 - INVESTIGATE following systematic approach:
   - Reflect on up to 5 different possible sources of the problem
   - Distill those down to 1-2 most likely sources